mmoats/slush-ang/README.md

 `npm i -g gulp slush slush-ang bower browser-sync`

 ### CLI Usage
-Use `slush ang` to scaffold out a new component

-Use `slush ang:gulp` to include a gulp based build system and install deps  ** see <a href="https://github.com/mmoats/slush-ang/blob/master/gulp/README.md">gulp/README.md</a> for more info **
+Use `slush ang` to include a gulp based build system and install deps  ** see <a href="https://github.com/mmoats/slush-ang/blob/master/gulp/README.md">gulp/README.md</a> for more info **

 Use `slush ang:controller` or one of the commands below to add to that component (Typically not needed)